 This item enables you to save the image in the preview window to disk.

-Clicking this item opens this help file.
+Clicking this item opens this manual.

 The first four entries in this menu correspond to a type of object to render in the preview - hair, motion blur, particles, and spline.
 Check or uncheck these entries to render (or not) the respective objects: